Peeragogy/Peeragogy.github.io/practice.md

 #### Context

-One of the important maxims from the world of FLOSS is: “Given enough eyeballs, all bugs are shallow” @raymond2001cathedral [p.
+One of the important maxims from the world of FLOSS is: “Given enough eyeballs, all bugs are shallow” [6, p.
 30].
 A partial converse is also true. **There’s only so much any one person can do with limited resources and a limited amount of time.
 Furthermore, in a peeragogy context, it is often impossible to delegate work to others.